UAE Labor Law: Article 121 Explained – Resignation Without Notice

 Employer Breach of Contract or Law

-The employee may leave without cause at any time if the employer does not fulfills their responsibility as stated in the employment contract or under UAE labor law.
+The employee may leave without cause at any time if the employer does not fulfill their responsibility as stated in the employment contract or under UAE labor law.
 This might involve unpaid wages, hazardous working conditions, or a work-hour violation.

 Assault by Employer or Representative